-These new applications will be available April 1st, 2015 and should be used for all future applications for fish research licences.
+These new applications will be available July 1, 2018 and should be used for all future applications for Research Licenses.

 Anyone (person, agency or institution) whose work involves collecting, holding or sampling fish for